KomodoPlatform/developer-docs/docs/notary/setup-Komodo-Notary-Node.md

 #### Step 2: Create a build script

 Name the script as `build.sh` inside the `~/einsteinium` dir for easy compiling and add the contents below to the script.
-The script will also create symlinks gor the binaries at `/usr/local/bin/` and for that, you will be asked to provide the `sudo` password.
+The script will also create symlinks for the binaries at `/usr/local/bin/` and for that, you will be asked to provide the `sudo` password.

 ```bash
 #!/bin/bash